SeleniumHQ/fluent-selenium/README.md

 fwd.span(id("results").within(millis(200)).getText().shouldBe("123");
 ```

-This will throw an exception **after** the elapsed time, if it still hasn't appeared in the DOM.
+This will throw an exception **after** the elapsed time, if the element still hasn't appeared in the page's DOM.

 ### without()

-There's a "without" capability in the fluent language.
-It will retry for an advised period,
-giving the fluent expression observe that something in the page should disappear:
+The opposite of "within", the "without" capability is going to wait for something to disappear.
+If the element is still in the page, it will keep waiting upto a given period of time, for it to disappear:

 ```java
 fwd.div(id("foo")).div(className("bar")).without(secs(5)).button();